The Conway Fellowship for Jesuit Education

 One of a number of major initiatives within the Conway Institute is the Faculty Fellow opportunity which expands participation of faculty in Ignatian-conscious pedagogy.
-Like the two other faculty fellows designated by the CTE, the Conway Fellow for Jesuit Education will undertake a project focused on significant issues impacting the University and the field of higher education.
-In addition to furthering specific efforts in their respective areas, the fellows will be leaders in engaging other faculty members in constructive dialogue about Xavier’s future.
+The Conway Fellow for Jesuit Education will undertake a project focused on significant issues impacting the University and the field of higher education.
+In addition to furthering specific efforts in their respective areas, the fellows will be leaders in engaging other faculty members in constructive dialogue about Xavier's future.

 Through generous funding from the Ruth J. and Robert A. Conway Foundation, the Institute supports one faculty member each year to serve as the Conway Faculty Fellow for Jesuit Education.
 Faculty members applying for this position will propose projects that make a significant mission-related impact on the educational endeavor at Xavier and beyond.

-Fellowship projects will enhance the curriculum, learning environment, and students’ academic experience consistent with the Ignatian tradition, pedagogy, and core values so that graduates are inspired and prepared to:
+Fellowship projects will enhance Xavier's Vision and Mission through the curriculum, learning environment, and students; academic experience consistent with the Ignatian tradition, pedagogy, and core values so that graduates are inspired and prepared to:

 - Take their place as leaders in our rapidly changing global world,